keenst/electron-calculator/README.md

 # electron-calculator

-Simple calculator made as a practice project for Vue, Vite, Tailwind, and (eventually) Electron.
+Simple calculator made as a practice project for Vue, Vite, Tailwind, and Electron.